Set up BIMI: How to show your logo in your recipients" inbox

 • DMARC (Domain-based Message Authentication, Reporting & Conformance)

-2. Upload your logo to a publicly accessible webspace (e.g., via CMS, FTP server, or MAILINGWORK's webspace).
+2. Host your logo publicly accessible on a web space (e.g., via CMS, FTP server, or MAILINGWORK's web space).

 3. Set up the DMARC policy with "p=reject" or "p=quarantine".

-4. Publish a DNS TXT record for the sender address of your emails.
+4. Publish a DNS TXT record for your email sender address.

 Example of a DNS TXT record: